mallory-h/repotest/README.md

 git diff --staged: shows what changes have been made since last commit and are in the staged area

 git diff : shows what changes are in the working directory have been made but aren't in the staging area

+Have to do the merging from the master branch: git merge <branch_name>